MEDICARE FRAUD WHISTLEBLOWER ATTORNEY

 There is a Medicare fraud whistleblower reward, but only if specific steps are taken.
 If even a single step is missed, a Medicare fraud whistleblower reward will be denied.

 First, you must hire an attorney to file a Medicare fraud lawsuit against the healthcare provider that is committing Medicare fraud.
-Convincing the government to take up a lawsuit against a healthcare provider requires clearcut knowledge of a scheme in place.
+Convincing the government to take up a lawsuit against a healthcare provider requires clear knowledge of a scheme in place.
 It is not enough to simply report circumstantial evidence to a hotline.

 Typically, rewards are issued to employees who have inside knowledge of a scheme taking place or who are offered the chance to be a part of a fraud scheme but decline.
 The largest rewards are paid to these individuals, who are usually able to provide documentation and evidence that Medicare fraud is taking place.